hbhfly/cloud-commerce-datahub-sample-setup/README.md

  - trusted-certificate folder
  - .cer file with x509 certificate

-### Push Data Hub Configuration to Commerce Cloud Code Repository
+### Push the Data Hub Configuration to Commerce Cloud Code Repository

-In the Commerce Cloud root directory, push the data hub folder from your local machine to your Commerce Cloud repository.
+Push the data hub folder from your local machine to the root level of your Commerce Cloud repository.

 ### Final Steps